b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 With the raw data transformed, our observations are no longer individual events but indivual accounts spanning the period November 2015 to January 2017.
 Our data set has 16,607 accounts and 581 features.
 The probability of an account sucessfully converting to a paying customer is approximately 6%.

 ### Exploratory Analysis
 The exploratory analysis of the initial feature set is handled in the iPython notebook 'Notebook 2 - Exploratory Analysis.'
+Again, or data is highly unbalanced.
+Only 6% of the binary labels contained in the column 'cc' are of the class "paying customer."
+Another feature of the data is how sparse it is, as the following histograms of feature means and standard deviations make clear.

 <div align="center">
 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/exploratory_analysis-labels.png" align="middle" width="500" height="400" />
 </div>